 The mArgin maker bot is the fourth bot offered by Margin.de.
 It is a bot that places limit orders in a dynamic fashion based on the parameters you set.

 You can change the ‘time window’ which is set by dragging the long vertical blue line (see image below – it’s the thin blue line in the middle of the chart running from top to bottom) to set the desired time period.
 The vertical dimension of the time window is given by the lowest and highest priced trades that occurred during that time.

 You can set relative buy and sell margin orders inside this window (dashed red horizontal lines).
-As the prices oscillate, lowest and highest trade price also change over time which leads to the change of the vertical height of the window accordingly.
-This affects the buy and sell margin prices as well as they also change.
+As the prices oscillate, the lowest and highest trade price also change over time which leads to the change in the vertical height of the window accordingly.
+This affects the buy and sells margin prices as well as they also change.
 As the market contracts, the prices become closer to each other.
 This also means that the initial Eff. gain* shown in the center of the time window will also change.

 The Min. effective gain [%] is a very important parameter.
-For the mArgin maker it applies to both buy/sell and sell/buy cycles.
-It is always active, the default value being 0.0%.
+For the mArgin maker, it applies to both buy/sell and sell/buy cycles.
+It is always active, the default value is 0.0%.
 If you want to ensure that the bot makes a gain after trading fees have been subtracted, a positive value must be given.
 Note that this means a bot order can get stuck at a particular price in order not to violate the Min. effective gain.

-The other parameters are quite self explanatory – especially if you hover over their tooltips.
+The other parameters are quite self-explanatory – especially if you hover over their tooltips.